 I started keeping my kids at home due to the pandemic but I honestly plan on keeping them at home long term at this point.
 Though we often have power struggles and it’s hard to teach one kid while the other two are playing, or fighting each other, I feel it’s what’s right for our family.

-I feel that by me keeping them home, I’m freeing up 3 spots in classrooms for kiddos whose parents can’t stay home with them and teach them.
-I’m able to spend more time with my kids and teach them at their own pace.
-I also suspect that at least one of my kiddos may have some learning difficulties but as a school psychologist, I know they aren’t significant enough to qualify for Special Education services so they would likely struggle in school.
+With online school, I’m able to spend more time with my kids and teach them at their own pace.
+One of my kids has ADHD so if he were in person he may need help, but as a school psychologist, I know his difficulties aren’t significant enough to qualify for Special Education services so they would likely struggle at in-person school.
 Though at home, I can be right there with them helping them through it and giving them that 1:1 or 1:3 attention they need.

 When I was working in the schools, I remember the fear in elementary school aged kids’ eyes during the lock down drills especially.
 Even though I worked in smaller cities of less than 10,000 people throughout my short career, there were at least two instances where we had a real lockdown because there was a concern of a school shooting taking place.
 We weren’t in the inner city, this is suburban/rural cities, it can happen anywhere.